ffxsam/meteor-react-prebind/README.md

 Automatically binds methods defined within a component's Class to the current object's lexical `this` instance (similarly to the default behavior of React.createClass).

+***NOTE:*** Though this is branded as a Meteor package, it can safely be used with regular React projects.

 ### Description

 As you probably know, React ES6 class methods are not automatically bound to `this` in the same way that they are when using the classic `React.createClass` method.
 This led many people to bind their methods at the time of passing them as props, e.g.: